UQ-RCC/hpc-docs/guides/Bunya-User-Guide.md

 >3. enter your password for your Bunya HPC username and your Multi-factor Authentication code when prompted (see MFA section below)<br>
 >4. once you are logged in you can use `exit` to logout again.<br>
 ><br>
+>You may find from time to time that you need to query the batch system or perform tasks that require Bunya Shell Access. <br><br>
 >Alternatively, you can use an ssh command line client like putty or ssh in a command terminal on a Mac, Linux or Windows PC as described here: